 It's getting harder to be connected.
-In 2004, 25 percent of Americans felt they had no one to confide in.
-A lack of social connectedness leaves people vulnerable to depression, anxiety, and other anti-social behaviors.41 Social isolation and feelings of loneliness can increase the chance of premature death by 14 percent nearly double the risk of premature death from obesity.42
+In 2004, 25 percent of Americans confide in.
+A lack of social connectedness leaves people vulnerable to other anti-social behaviors.
+41 Social isolation and feelings of loneliness can increase the chance of premature nearly double the risk of premature death from obesity.42